preloader

 There are multiple ways to assist through your donations.
 We are recommending the following:

-• The NCAFP Foundation is collecting funds for residents and medical students who have been impacted by the storm.
-We are aware of at least four Family Medicine residents who have lost cars or belongings or have been displaced.
-In addition to that program, we are partnering with the NC Medical Society’s Disaster Recovery Assistance Fund to help other impacted practices.
-You can make donations directly to the NCAFP Foundation Disaster Fund here.
+• We are partnering with the NC Medical Society’s Disaster Recovery Assistance Fund to help other impacted practices.
+You can make donations directly to that fund here.

 • Another way to assist impacted practices is by donating to the NC Medical Society’s Disaster Relief Fund here.